mangalam-research/wed/README.rst

 effectively need these packages installed if you want to use wed because you have to build it first.

+Building wed's documentation **additionally** requires the following
+packages:

+* jsdoc3
+* rst2html
+* perl (a stop-gap measure which we plan to get rid of eventually)

 Running wed's tests **additionally** requires the following node
 packages: